kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 # Installing Kaltura on RedHat Linux
-This guide describes installation of an all-in-one Kaltura server and applies to all major RH based Linux distros including Fedora Core, RHEL, CentOS, etc.
+This guide describes installation of an all-in-one Kaltura server and applies to all major RH based Linux distros including Fedora Core, RHEL, CentOS, etc. ([Note the supported distros and versions](http://kaltura.github.io/platform-install-packages/#supported-distros)).
-Note that supported
 While already supported by the code, this document doesn't yet provide cluster instructions.
 Cluster deployment by specific server-roles/groups will soon be added.

 Note for testers using VMWare: You can find solid VMWare images for CentOS and Fedora at: http://www.thoughtpolice.co.uk/vmware/.